-What’s better than an allotment? – easy two allotments and a year later I took on plot 29.
+What’s better than an allotment? – easy two allotments and a year later I took on plot 29 as well.

-After 8 years hard work getting the allotments into good order, the soil workable and fertile and even the weeds under control it was time for another challenge and we moved to a smallholding in North Wales with a different set of challenges as I establish a new vegetable plot.
+After 8 years hard work getting the allotments into good order, the soil workable and fertile and even the weeds under control it was time for another challenge and we moved to a smallholding in North Wales with a different set of challenges as I establish a new vegetable plot in wild, wet Wales.